AntonRusev/React-NFTs/README.md

 In order to get the app going, it must be started locally(the default URL for accessing it should be "http://localhost:3000");

-## 3. Back-end of the application-
+## 3. Back-end of the application(OUTDATED)-
+//
+--UPDATE--
+The application works without the need to set up the REST-API locally.
+//

 In order for the NFTs application to run as intended, a REST-API is required.
 It uses the SoftUni Practice Server, which can be found in the server folder of the project.
 It runs on port 3030 (http://localhost:3030).

 The app can send requests to http://localhost:3030/users for getting users data and http://localhost:3030/data/nfts for accessing the catalog and the related CRUD operations.

 ## 4. Components of the application-